-Was there a teacher who had a particularly strong influence on your life?
+Was there a teacher or staff member who had a particularly strong influence on your life?

 What were your experiences with the Stewart Post Office?
 Did you have problems sending mail?
 Was it censored?
 Did you receive letters or packages from home or from relatives?